 The Kandy Perahera basically is an elephant parade with traditional Sri Lankan music and dancers.
 One of the elephants in the parade wears a beautiful relic with the holy tooth of Buddha inside of it.
 When the relic isn’t featured in the Kandy elephant parade, it’s kept safe in the Kandy Temple of Tooth, which is the starting point of the Kandy elephant parade.

 The Kandy elephant parade is celebrated most exuberantly during Poya days in the summer months of July and August.

 In the religious and social life in Kandyan atmospheres, there is nothing more resplendent than the Kandy Esala Perahera in the summer.

-The Kandy Esala Perahera is a grand Kandy elephant parade festival celebrated with elegant costumes and is held annually in July and August.
+The Kandy Esala Perahera is a grand Kandy elephant parade festival celebrated with elegant costumes that is held every year in July and August.

-The elephants in the Kandy elephant parade are usually adorned with lavish garments.
-They walk in the parade while being ridden by Local men in traditional Sri Lankan outfits.
+Usually adorned with lavish garments, the elephants in the Kandy elephant parade are wonderful to see.
+They walk in the parade with Sri Lankan elephant riders in traditional Sri Lankan outfits.

 The Kandy elephant parade Esala Perahera festival ends with the traditional diya-kepeema ritual, a water cutting ceremony which is held at the Mahaweli River at Getambe, Kandy.

 During these celebrations on every Poya day in Sri Lanka, a decorated parade with flag holders, cultural dancers and dressed up elephants marches through the courtyard of the temple of the tooth onto the streets in Kandy.